Aleksandar

 FORWARD-LOOKING STATEMENTS

 This news release contains certain “forward looking statements” and certain “forward looking information” as defined under applicable Canadian and U.S. securities laws.
 Forward-looking statements can generally be identified by the use of forward-looking terminology such as “may”, “will”, “expect”, “intend”, “estimate”, “anticipate”, “believe”, “continue”, “plans” or similar terminology.
-Forward-looking statements in this news release include, but are not limited to, statements, management’s beliefs, expectations or intentions regarding the Debenture Amendments, Default Waiver and the Deferred Interest Payment.
+Forward-looking statements in this news release include, but are not limited to, statements, management’s beliefs, expectations or intentions regarding the expected timing and completion of the Galaxy Transaction, the receipt of Debentureholder approval, regulatory and other approvals, the timing for filing and mailing of the Circular and holding of the Meeting, the amount and timing of consideration to be received, the use of proceeds, and the Corporation’s strategy, liquidity and restructuring objectives.
 Forward-looking statements are based on forecasts of future results, estimates of amounts not yet determinable and assumptions that while believed by management to be reasonable, are inherently subject to significant business, economic and competitive uncertainties and contingencies.
 Forward-looking statements are subject to various risks and uncertainties concerning the specific factors identified in the Crown’s periodic filings with Canadian securities regulators.
 See Crown’s most recent annual information form for a detailed discussion of the risk factors affecting Crown.
-In addition, Crown’s dividend policy will be reviewed from time to time in the context of the Corporation’s earnings, financial requirements for its operations, and other relevant factors and the declaration of a dividend will always be at the discretion of the board of directors of the Corporation.
 Crown undertakes no obligation to update forward-looking information except as required by applicable law.
 Such forward-looking information represents management’s best judgment based on information currently available.
 No forward-looking statement can be guaranteed and actual future results may vary materially.
 Accordingly, readers are advised not to place undue reliance on forward-looking statements or information.

 Subscribe to our newsletter to get the latest news and insights right in your inbox.